Your search returned 9 results in the Theme: residential schools.

 Theme: Residential Schools

-It's a rare book that can make the tried-and-true genre of the coming-of-age novel seem novel.
-There are the standard markers of the hero's journey - the trials, the dark night of the soul, the lesson learned.
-From Printz honor author Eric Gansworth comes My Good Man, a literary tour-de-force sure to turn the genre on its head.
 Brian, a 20-something reporter on the Niagara Cascade's City Desk, is navigating life as the only Indigenous writer in the newsroom, being lumped into reporting on stereotypical stories that homogenize his community, the nearby Tuscarora reservation.
 But when a mysterious roadside assault lands Tim, the brother of Brian's mother's late boyfriend in the hospital, Brian must pick up the threads of a life that he's abandoned.
-The resulting narrative takes us through Brian's childhood and slice of life stories on the reservation, in Gansworth's signature blend of crystal sharp, heartfelt literary realist prose.
-But perhaps more importantly, it takes us through Brian's attempt to balance himself between Haudenosaunee and American life, between the version of his story that would prize the individual over all else and the version of himself that depends on the entire community's survival.

 Theme: Indigenous, Residential Schools

-An honest, inside look at life in an Indian residential school in the 1950s, and how one indomitable young spirit survived it -- 30th anniversary...
+An honest look at life in an Indian residential school in the 1950s, and how one indomitable young spirit survived it -- 30th anniversary...
 [Read More]

-An honest, inside look at life in an Indian residential school in the 1950s, and how one indomitable young spirit survived it -- 30th anniversary edition.
+An honest look at life in an Indian residential school in the 1950s, and how one indomitable young spirit survived it -- 30th anniversary edition.
 Seepeetza loves living on Joyaska Ranch with her family.
 But when she is six years old, she is driven to the town of Kalamak, in the interior of British Columbia.
-Seepeetza will now spend the next several years of her life at an Indian residential school.
+Seepeetza will spend the next several years of her life at an Indian residential school.
 The nuns call her Martha and cut her hair.
 Worst of all, she is forbidden to "talk Indian," even with her sisters and cousins.
-In spite of this, Seepeetza looks for bright spots -- the cookie she receives as a Hallowe'en treat, the dance practices.
-Most of all, there are the memories of her summers and holidays back on her family farm -- camping trips, horseback riding with her sister, picking berries and cleaning fish with her mother, aunt and grandmother.
-Always, thoughts of home make her school life bearable.
-Based on her own experiences, this powerful novel by Shirley Sterling, of the Nlaka'pamux Nation, is a moving account of one of the most blatant expressions of racism in the history of Canada.
-Includes a new afterword.
-Key Text Features afterword dialogue journal entries maps Correlates to the Common Core State Standards in English Language Arts: CCSS.ELA-LITERACY.RL.4.2 Determine a theme of a story, drama, or poem from details in the text; summarize the text.
-CCSS.ELA-LITERACY.RL.5.1 Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
-CCSS.ELA-LITERACY.RL.6.6 Explain how an author develops the point of view of the narrator or speaker in a text.
+Still, Seepeetza looks for bright spots -- the cookie she receives at Halloween, the dance practices.
+Most of all, there are her memories of holidays back at the ranch -- camping trips, horseback riding, picking berries and cleaning fish with her mother, aunt and grandmother.
+Always, thoughts of home make school life bearable.

 Theme: Indigenous, #OwnVoices, Residential Schools